We have some days off work and get the caravan ready for another expedition in Spain.

 During the night we heard cars coming and going which was a little disturbing.

-In the morning we take our bikes and go first south to the center of Torrevieja.
+In the morning we took our bikes and went first south to the center of Torrevieja.
 It has a big harbour, but no interesting beaches.
 The place could use some polish.
 There is a closer parking for caravans if you are interested to go there.
 (37°59’00.2″N 0°39’24.5″W)

-We turn inland to the smaller of the 2 lakes behind town.
-The intention is to make a circle around it but after getting lost in a half finished Urbanization and no nice route to follow we turn around and go back.
+We turned inland to the smaller of the 2 lakes behind town.
+The intention was to make a circle around it but after getting lost in a half finished urbanisation and no nice route to follow we turned around and went back.

 Torrevieja has a vast extension of small houses with little gardens and a very good infrastructure especially on the main road before you get into town.
 Big supermarkets and malls, a perfect place to do shopping.